Darkhan-Sol0/simple_qb/README_eng.md

 ## PS

 **Note:** This package is experimental and actively developed.
-If you'd like to contribute to development or provide feedback, please contact the author.
+If you'd like to participate in development or leave feedback, please contact the author.

 ## ToDo

 - Not sure what else is needed yet.

----